The Explicit Sato-Tate Conjecture For Primes In Arithmetic Progressions: Introduction

 \section{Introduction}

 Let $q = e^{2\pi i z}$ with $\mathrm{Im}(z) > 0$, and let

 be a normalized cusp form of even weight $k \geq 2$ and level $N$ such that $f$ is an eigenform of all Hecke operators and of all Atkin-Lehner involutions $\mid_k W(N)$ and $\mid_k W(Q_p)$ for all $p \mid N$.
-We call such a cusp form a \textit{newform}.
-One implication of Deligne's proof of the Weil conjectures that if $p$ is prime then there exists $\theta_p \in [0,\pi]$ such that
+We call such a cusp form a \textit{newform} (see \cite[Section 2.5]{Ono} for details).
+One implication of Deligne's proof of the Weil conjectures is that if $p$ is prime then there exists $\theta_p \in [0,\pi]$ such that

 It is natural to consider the distribution of the angle $\theta_p$ in sub-intervals of $[0,\pi]$.
 The Sato-Tate conjecture, now a theorem due to Barnet-Lamb, Geraghty, Harris, and Taylor \cite{BLGHT}, gives us this distribution.
-Let $\pi(x)$ for $x \in \bb{R}_{>0}$ denote the number of primes at most $x$ and $\rm{Li}(x)$ be the logarithmic integral of $x$. \begin{thm}[Sato-Tate Conjecture] Let $f(z) \in S_k^{\rm{new}}(\Gamma_0(N))$ be a non-CM newform.
+Let $\pi(x)$ for $x > 0$ denote the number of primes at most $x$ and $\rm{Li}(x)$ be the logarithmic integral of $x$. \begin{thm}[Sato-Tate Conjecture] Let $f(z) \in S_k^{\rm{new}}(\Gamma_0(N))$ be a non-CM newform.
 If $F: [0,\pi] \rightarrow \C$ is a continuous function, then

 where $\,d\mu_{\rm{ST}} = \frac{2}{\pi} \sin^2 \theta \,d\theta$ is the Sato-Tate measure.
 Further, if we define

 then we have

 \end{thm}